Everything you want to know about...

 Female oris are generally much larger than their male counterparts, always large enough to be a good riding steed and beast of burden for all walks of life.
 Females also sport “plainer” colors, largely natural browns, tans, blacks, and uncommonly, brighter orange hues.
 They generally have a dusty color that helps them blend into desert biomes.

-Male oris are generally more lithe in shape, not quite as broad in the chest, and smaller than females.
-They are also much more quick to fright, always preferring Flight over Fight responses in stressful situations.
+Male oris are generally lither in shape, not quite as broad in the chest, and smaller than females.
+They are also much quicker to fright, always preferring Flight over Fight responses in stressful situations.
 What males lack in size, however, they more than make up for in speed, and variety of color!
 They can also be seen with other wildly-varying types of ornamental body growths, like larger fins, long whiskers, and much more!

 Their bones are hard, but light, enabling quick and speedy movement, while also enabling them to carry heavy loads on their backs.